 1. Road Atlas

-Harvey also loved using a highlighter in the atlas to track our journey so it will be a great memento of the trip.
-You can buy your Europe Atlas here.
+Our son also loved highlighting our Europe road trip in the atlas to track our journey and is a great memento of the trip.

 A dedicated GPS/Sat Nav like our trusty TomTom with up-to-date maps is essential for a few reasons:

 - It doesn’t rely on mobile connectivity

-- It keeps your mobile free for other uses when driving
+- It keeps your mobile free for other purposes when driving

 - The GPS shows you the speed limit when you are driving and just how sharp that upcoming bend is.